 It is estimated that the site of Tambomachay Peru was built between 1400 and 1480 AD.
 The place has an extension of approximately half a hectare and the material used for its construction was limestone with polygonal style rigging.

-To get to Tambomachay Peru you have 3 options:
+After flying from the capital of Perú, Lima, you will arrive in Cusco.
+To get to Tambomachay Peru from Cusco, you have 3 options:

 The bus to Tambomachay is very functional due to the short distance between Cuzco and Tambomachay, so the minibuses, for a cost of approximately 4 soles, in a route of only 20 minutes arrive at the destination, stopping at the entrance of Tambomachay Cusco.